Thameside Wallingford

 The 49-seat coach (with WC) will cost £24 per person.
 Entry to all three museums is free, but they have three different policies for advance booking of entry times; I will manage this when we have final numbers.
 We will leave Wallingford and Crowmarsh at 09:15 and leave the museums for home at 17:00.

-To book please email the following FIVE points of Booking information to Peter Wood on Outings2@thamesidewallingfordu3a.org with "SouthKenSurname" in the Subject.
+To book please email the following FIVE points of Booking information to Ken Johnstone on Outings1@thamesidewallingfordu3a.org with "SouthKenSurname" in the Subject.

 1. My/our Name(s)